fin-kafka/PatientChart/README.md

 It will be great if there are some features in addition:

-- Add search filter feature so that the user can get information he wants
+- Add search filter feature so that the user can get detailed information he wants

 ## How to start